lancehilliard/TGNS/README.md

 TGNS
 ====

 Welcome to the [TGNS open-source mods repository][repoannouncethread].
 TGNS is [TacticalGamer.com][tg]'s well-known Natural Selection community.
-This repository houses most of the mods they use on their NS2 server, many of which are built atop xToken's [DAK Admin Kit][dak].
+This repository houses most of the mods they use on their NS2 server, many of which are built atop Person8880's [Shine Admin Mod][shine].

 Some of the more unique customizations on [the TGNS game server][tgns] include: